This blog was updated in March 2020. Please contact us should you have any questions.

 Google Search Console

 Tip: Read your content aloud.
-If it stuffed with keywords you’ll be able to hear it right away.
+If the content is “stuffed” full of keywords you’ll be able to hear it right away.

-Use keyword variations.
-Use variations of the primary keyword, like plural or synonyms.
-Use other keywords that support the topic or ideas behind the primary keywords.
-For example, the primary keyword is ‘network monitoring’, and a keyword that supports that might be ‘infrastructure performance data’.
+Tip: Use keyword variations.
+Use variations of the primary keyword, like plural or synonyms, and other terms that support the topic or ideas behind the primary keywords.
+For example, if the primary keyword, or main topic of the page is ‘network monitoring’, a keyword that might support that can be ‘infrastructure performance data’.